The short version

 3. Citations are the new backlinks

 In traditional SEO, backlinks signal authority.
 In AI search, citations serve the same function.
 Each time an AI platform cites your content, it reinforces your authority for future queries.
-Building citation momentum creates compounding visibility over time.
+But citations are not permanent.
+Research on the half-life of AI citations shows that the average citation loses half its visibility in about 4.5 weeks.
+Building citation momentum creates compounding visibility over time, but only if you keep earning and refreshing.

 4. Prompts are the new keywords